natecostello/van_two_point_oh/landing.md

 ## Design Goals And Resulting Features

-Rusalka needed to comfortably accommodate two adults and two cats full time in primarily moderate climates punctuated by four season extremes.
-This implies the need for insulation, heat, forced and natural ventilation, and air conditioning.
-It also implies the need for range and oven cooking, refrigeration, a freezer, and water storage and dispensing.
+**Rusalka needs to comfortably accommodate two adults and two cats full time in primarily moderate climates punctuated by four season extremes.**

-It needed adequate internet and communications capability to allow two adults to work remotely.
-This was satisfied by a wifi-as-wan source, vehicle hotspot, and starlink.
+Several requirements derive from this high level requirement:

+* Insulation - we employ thinsulate, minicell, and neoprene

+* Heat - we use an Espar B4L

+* Forced ventilation - we installed a MaxxAir fan and two Sirocco internal fans

+* Natural ventilation - we have rear and slider Bug Wall screens and use [van upgrades window vents](https://vanupgrades.com/products/transit-van-cab-window-air-vent-inserts).

+* Air conditioning - we plan to install the Undermount AC system.

+* Range and Oven cooking - we had a gas oven/range and then replaced it with an induction cooktop and Ninja Foodie XL.

+* Refrigeration and Freezer - we installed a Vitrifrigo refrigerator and freezer.

+* Water Storage and Dispensing - we currently use two 5 gallon jerry cans and a 24V water pump.

 It needed to support all of the above goals primarily off-grid.
 We satisfied this goal with a 24V 560AH LFP electrical system with 800W of roof solar and a dedicated 24V alternator for rapid charge capability.

+Additional requirements include:

+* Adequate internet and communications capability to allow two adults to work remotely.
+This was satisfied by a wifi-as-wan source, vehicle hotspot, and starlink.

-It needed to carry kiteboarding gear for two people and ski gear on occasion.
-Later we added inflatable whitewater kayaks and associated equipment ot this list.
+* Ability to carry kiteboarding gear for two people and ski gear on occasion.
+Later we added inflatable whitewater kayaks and associated equipment to this list.
 Substantial gear storage led us to a fixed raised rear bed as the optimal configuration.

-It needed to be capable of sand/beach and snow driving.
+* Capable of sand/beach and snow driving.
 This means AWD.
 This also led to a lift and larger tires for both the large contact patches and ground clearance.
 It also means carrying an air compressor and recovery boards.

-It needed to be resistant to oceanside environments.
+* Resistant to oceanside environments.
 This led to urethane coatings on all wood, corrosion resistant fasteners, and marine-rated active electrical components and tin or nickel plated passive electrical components.

-It needed to be capable of transporting a "dinghy" vehicle (like an e-bike or light motorcycle).
+* Capable of transporting a "dinghy" vehicle (like an e-bike or light motorcycle).
 Our solution for this is an Aluminess rear door carrier plus a 1-up bike rack to carry a Sur Ron X e-bike.

+Lastly, some things that we don't need:

-It did not need an internal shower.
+* An internal shower.
 We positioned the sink faucet adjacent to the sliding door to allow outdoor showering.
 Otherwise paid/campground showers would be used.

-It did not need a dedicated toilet.
+* A dedicated toilet.
 We use portable urinals, campground facilities, and cat holes when in the backcountry.
 An emergency toilet is carried for emergencies.

-*Need* is a very subjective term.
-We get that many arguments could be made the need for AC, an oven, freezer, AWD, etc.  We arrived at our requirements based on lots of time spend living in a van for weeks at a time prior to starting this one.
-We know what we *need*.

 ![interior](interior.jpeg)
 _This is a mostly completed shot of Rusalka's interior.
 Someday we'll replace this with a proper shot or tour video._